Legal Forms for Starting & Running a Small Business

 To learn about LLC taxation, see Chapter 11.

 Deductions and Depreciation.
 Just about any necessary and reasonable expense that helps you earn business income is deductible.
 For information on deducting expenses, see Tax Savvy for Small Business, Chapter 2.
+You’ll also find excellent guidance in another Nolo book, Deduct It!
+Lower Your Small Business Taxes, by Stephen Fishman.
 Special rules apply to deducting the cost of business equipment and assets, which usually must be depreciated over a number of years.
 See Chapter 3 of that book for more information.